chipsalliance/caliptra-sw/rom/dev/README.md

     `hmac384_kdf(KvSlot6, label: b"fmc_alias_cdi", context: Pcr0Measurement, KvSlot6)`

-    If Dual-Cert Mode is enabled, LDevID CDI - MLDSA in Key Vault Slot 12 is used as HMAC Key and contents of PCR0 are used as data.
+    LDevID CDI - MLDSA in Key Vault Slot 12 is used as HMAC Key and contents of PCR0 are used as data.
 The resultant MAC is stored back in Slot 12.

     `hmac512_kdf(KvSlot12, label: b"fmc_alias_mldsa_cdi", context: Pcr0Measurement, KvSlot12)`